-- Monitor social media and listen to Only use the phone for short essential calls to keep the lines clear for emergency calls. your local radio stations as emergency management officials will be broadcasting If you smell gas or hear a blowing or hissing the most appropriate advice for your noise, open a window, get everyone out community and situation. - quickly and turn off the gas if you can.
-If Expect to feel aftershocks. you see sparks, broken wires or evidence of electrical system damage, turn off the Check yourself for injuries and get first aid electricity at the main fuse box if it is safe if necessary.
-Help others if you can. to do so. - Be aware that electricity supply could be cut, and fire alarms and sprinkler systems can go off in buildings during an earthquake even if there is no fire.
-Check for, and extinguish, small fires. - If you are in a damaged building, try to get If your property is damaged, take notes outside and find a safe, open place and photographs for insurance purposes.
-If you rent your property, contact your Use the stairs, not the elevators. landlord and your contents insurance company as soon as possible. - Watch out for fallen power lines or broken gas lines, and stay out of damaged areas.
+- Monitor social media and listen to your local radio stations as emergency management officials will be broadcasting the most appropriate advice for your community and situation. - Expect to feel aftershocks. - Check yourself for injuries and get first aid if necessary.
+Help others if you can. - Be aware that electricity supply could be cut, and fire alarms and sprinkler systems can go off in buildings during an earthquake even if there is no fire.
+Check for, and extinguish, small fires. - If you are in a damaged building, try to get outside and find a safe, open place - Use the stairs, not the elevators. - Watch out for fallen power lines or broken gas lines, and stay out of damaged areas.